 Table of Contents

 Named after the year it was made (1987), the 11-87 was brought to life because Remington wanted a bigger, more powerful alternative to the Model 1100.
 They certainly succeeded, producing this semi-automatic, auto-loading, all weather firearm that has become a staple in the long-gun world.
-This rifle works fast and smooth, making it ideal for both new shooters and experienced, long time hunters who appreciate quality over all else.
+This long gun works fast and smooth, making it ideal for both new shooters and experienced, long time hunters who appreciate quality over all else.
 There have been several variations of the 11-87 released over the years, from some different camos to a police edition.
 If you need a shotgun for home defense, skeet shooting, or a hunting trip, look no further than the Model 11-87 – one of the finest firearms around, period!
 Here in our Remington Model 11-87 tactical shotgun review, we will cover the history and performance of this gun, and more.
 Read on!

 Remington Model 1187 Specs